top of page

 There are two categories of circuit breakers: thermal and magnetic.
 Thermal breakers trip once a certain temperature is exceeded.
 In contrast, magnetic breakers trip when the magnitude of the current is exceeded.
 Magnetic breakers are generally preferred for van conversions.

-This is the maximum voltage the breaker is rated to handle.
-AC is usually a lot higher than DC.
+Rated voltage: This is the maximum voltage the breaker is rated to handle.

-How to choose the correct fuse / circuit breaker for a DC circuit
+How to Choose the Correct Fuse for a DC Circuit

 Step 1: Calculate the appropriate wire size

 Before choosing a fuse, it is important that you first size the wire you are fusing correctly.
-Learn how to size wires correctly in this guide.
-Or you can use our handy wire size calculator.
+Learn how to size wires correctly in this guide, or use our handy wire size calculator.

 wire size calculator